erikjalevik/ts-electron-boilerplate/README.md

 ## 5. Configure input and output directories

 To keep things tidy, let's modify `tsconfig.json` to look for source files under `src` and to put generated files under `dist`.
 Since TypeScript only compiles the `.ts` files, we need a separate build step to also copy the static assets over.

+## 6. Add TSLint

+`npm install tslint --save-dev` `./node_modules/.bin/tslint --init`

+That creates a tslint.json which we can then configure, see [TSLint core rules](https://palantir.github.io/tslint/rules/).

+For a more complete set of rules, we also add the [ESLint rules](https://github.com/buzinas/tslint-eslint-rules#rules-copied-from-the-eslint-website):

+`npm install tslint-eslint-rules --save-dev`

+We add these to package.json as usual, including a `lint:fix` script for auto-fixing linter problems.